bbraithwaite/omdb-client/README.md

 # OMDb API Client - The Open Movie Database

-A node.js client for the http://www.omdbapi.com API.
+A node.js and front-end client for the http://www.omdbapi.com API.
 The OMDb API is a free web service to obtain movie information, all content and images on the site are contributed and maintained by its users.

 **Note:** This project is unaffiliated with http://www.omdbapi.com.